 Mail a written request for your DD214 to:

 National Personnel Records Center

 Did you know you could buy a home with no down payment?

 VA loans require no down payment and are a great option for veterans.
-The maximum loan amount with no down payment is $0.
-In Alaska, Hawaii, Guam, and the U.S. Virgin Islands the guarantee limit is $0.
+In January 2020, VA repealed loan limits that previously existed for these loans.
+Now you can buy a home at any price with zero down payment.
 VA loans also do not require private mortgage insurance, and sellers can contribute up to 4% of the sales price toward closing costs.

-How can I obtain more information about VA home loans?
+How can I get more information about VA home loans?

 See the links below for additional resources: